Vernetta Alston

-Vernetta Alston is an American politician and attorney.
-A Democrat, she served on the Durham City Council from 2017 to 2020, when she succeeded MaryAnn Black in the North Carolina House of Representatives.
+Vernetta Alston is an American Democratic politician and attorney.
+She served on the Durham City Council from 2017 to 2020, when she succeeded MaryAnn Black in the North Carolina House of Representatives.

 Early life and education

 Alston was born in Durham, North Carolina and grew up in Cary.
 She attended Immaculata Catholic School, a private school run by the Order of Friars Minor in Durham.
 She graduated from Cardinal Gibbons High School, a private Catholic high school in Raleigh.
 She attended North Carolina State University for undergraduate school and received a J.D. degree from the University of North Carolina School of Law.